Serided/GangDev/gaming/multiplayer/README.md

 # Multiplayer
-You will want to run npm install inside of the root directory multiplayer to make sure everything runs correctly.
+You will want to run npm install inside the root directory multiplayer to make sure everything runs correctly.